Identifiability of Deep Polynomial Neural Networks: Proofs and main tools

-Our main results in \Cref{thm:most_general_uniqueness} translates the general uniqueness conditions of deep hPNNs into those of shallow hPNNs.
+Our main results in \Cref{thm:localization_theorem} translates the identifiability conditions of deep hPNNs into those of shallow hPNNs.
 Our results are strongly related to the decomposition of partially symmetric tensors (we review basic facts about tensors and tensors decompositions and recall their connection between to hPNNs in later subsections).
-More details are provided in \Cref{app:overall_proofs}, and we list key components of the proof below.
+More details are provided in the appendices, and we list key components of the proof below.